 If you opt for an automatic hinged rail, lift carriers will be triggered by any movement and come equipped with safety features such as buzzers and lights.
 Features like this are imperative because it alerts the user that the unit is in motion.

 Seats For Stairlifts & Safety Upgrades

-Stairlifts are meant to aid those who have issues with their mobility.
+Stairlifts and stairlift technology is meant to aid those who have issues with their mobility.
 What may come easy to some, can be quite grueling for others.
 Typically speaking, there are two types of seating options available for stair lifts; swivel seats and perch seats.

 Swivel seats give users the freedom to stand on the landing instead of needing to twist, while standing on the stairs.
 Having said that, certain types of swivel chairs will require the user to manually turn, while others will automatically swivel, which can make for a more feasible experience.

 Perch seats look very much like barstools in their appearance.
 They don’t require a whole lot of bending, but they still come equipped with seat belts and safety rails.
 Perch seats are mobile enough to allow users to move in an almost standing position and are ideal for homes that are adorned with narrower staircases.

 With new seating options comes an upgrade in safety features.
 These include gentle start & stop mechanisms, upgraded sensors, backup batteries, speed limiter, and pressure-sensitive controls, to name a few.